 The multi-jurisdiction investigation into Rolls-Royce’s extensive history of paying bribes, prompted by a whistleblower’s allegations in 2012, included one major defense deal.
 According to investigations in India and the United Kingdom, the British engine-manufacturing company used a series of agents to secure a contract in India for trainer-aircraft jet engines.
 The GBP 200 million (USD 310 million) contract, finalized in 2010, was backed by more than USD 17 million in bribes paid through arms broker Sudhir Choudhrie and a consultancy, Aashmore Private Ltd. Likely due to India’s long history of cooperation with Rolls-Royce on jet engines, Prime Minister Narendra Modi’s government has not blacklisted the firm.

-Seller: Rolls Royce (UK), Turbomeca (France), Hindustan Aeronautics Limited (HAL, India)
+Seller: Rolls Royce (United Kingdom), Turbomeca (France), Hindustan Aeronautics Limited (India)

 Year of order: 2010